larsaugustin/Starship/Docs/Syntax.md

 ```

 ## Return
-Return is written as `rtrn`.
+Return is written as `return`.
 After the keyword, you can either insert an absolute value or reference a variable.

 Here is an example of returning an absolute value …
 ```
-rtrn "hello world"
+return "hello world"
 ```

 … and here one of returning a variable
 ```
-rtrn variableName
+return variableName
 ```

 ## Comments